geozi/nodejs-javascript-helpdesk/QA-test-plan.md

 #### Database integration test(s)

 The integration between the backend (middleware + controllers) and the MongoDB database is the main theme for these tests.
-Since middleware and controller behavior has already been tested, focus will be placed on limited operations per collection.
+Since middleware and controller behavior has already been tested to a large extend, focus will be placed on limited operations per collection.

-- users collection:
+- **users** collection:
   - auth processing [✔]
-- employees collection:
+- **employees** collection:
   - employee processing [✔]
-- tickets collection:
+- **tickets** collection:
   - ticket processing [⌛]
+- **roles** collection
+  - role processing [⌛]

 ## Out of scope